 International and Sempra U.S. Gas & Power.

-Also, geographic disparity in its assets exempts the company from
+Sempra's geographic disparity in its assets frees the company

-earnings, steady progress at its LNG terminals, renewable power
+include stable utility earnings, steady progress at its LNG

-projects in the Pacific Southwest, the Sunrise Powerlink
+terminals, renewable power projects in the Pacific Southwest, the

-transmission line and ongoing installations of smart meter.
+Sunrise Powerlink transmission line and ongoing installations of

-However, the above positives are offset due to a lack of any
+However, we are concerned due to a lack of any near-term positive

-near-term positive triggers, along with near-term trepidation in
+triggers, along with near-term trepidation in natural gas prices

-natural gas prices and pending regulatory cases.
-The company
+and pending regulatory cases.
+The company presently retains a

-presently retains a short-term Zacks #3 Rank (Hold) that
+short-term Zacks #3 Rank (Hold) that corresponds with our